 Access and Correction

 Patients may gain access to their personal information upon request and in writing to the Medical Director for the purposes of amending any personal information held that is incorrect.
 There may be circumstances when access is restricted, and in these cases, reasons for denying access will be explained.
 A charge may apply where Repromed incurs costs in providing access to and/or copy of patient information.

 If requested, a record of finances paid will be given to patients.
 It is the patient’s responsibility to notify Repromed of any change in their relationship status and if any amendments to conditions of disclosure of information.

 If requested, a patient’s health information can be made available to other health service providers.
 This can only occur if the patient has consented to the release of this information.

-If a couple are separated or divorced, Repromed cannot provide information regarding the ex partner.
+If a couple is separated or divorced, Repromed cannot provide information regarding the ex-partner.

 If you have any questions please contact the Privacy Officer.

 These are the Repromed patient numbers that are used to identify patients with or without the use of a name.
 Repromed will limit the use of identifiers by Commonwealth Government Agencies to those uses necessary to fulfil Repromed’s obligations to those Agencies, eg Medicare number.

 A patient has a right to be dealt with anonymously, provided this is lawful and practicable.
 However, in the context of assisted reproductive technology treatment, this is not practicable or possible for Medicare, health insurance management or treatment purposes, and therefore, Repromed cannot facilitate the anonymous use of patient information.

 The privacy of individuals is protected Australia-wide by privacy laws.
 Repromed will take reasonable steps to protect patients’ privacy if information is to be sent interstate or outside Australia.
 To protect your privacy, Repromed will provide a copy of your file to you personally, not a direct copy to a third party.